2024 Solingen arson attack: Trial

 Szalla's trial, dubbed the Grünewald-Trial, began on 20 January 2025 at Landgericht Wuppertal.
 In addition to his charges for the Grünewald Straße fire, he was to be tried for ten counts of attempted murder in coinciding with severe arson and attempted arson resulting in death in the 2022 arson case, and two counts of attempted murder coinciding with attempted arson resulting in death in the February 2024 case.

 On 3 February 2025, Szalla read a written confession in court, admitting he had lit a previous fire at the apartment and two more at different locations.
 He also stated that the machete attack was a result of guilt and fear from the arson attack, and that he acted out of "stress" since he believed his arrest was imminent.
 The motive, in his own words, was "stress with landlady".
 The defence claimed that Szalla committed the arson as vengeance against his former landlady due to psychiatric issues, mentioning that he had recently relapsed after substance abuse counselling and consumed amphetamine shortly before the arson.
 The assessor stated that the defendant sought an "ego boost" by setting fires, but stated that it was "difficult to say" why the specific locations were chosen.
 The lawyers of the co-plaintiffs in the case argued that Szalla was motivated by right-wing extremism, citing the recovered contents of Szalla's apartment.

-One of Szalla's attornies, Jochen Ohliger, had previously defended one of the perpetrators in the 1993 Solingen arson attack.
+One of Szalla's attorneys, Jochen Ohliger, had previously defended one of the perpetrators in the 1993 Solingen arson attack.
 Ohlinger called the allegations of political motives "Nazi fuss" and claimed that his client did not care about the nationalities of the victims, positing that he would have targeted the building "even if there was an district office of the AfD inside".

-On 30 July 2025, following an one-hour delay, Szalla was found guilty of all counts and sentenced to life imprisonment.
+On 30 July 2025, following a one-hour delay, Szalla was found guilty of all counts and sentenced to life imprisonment.
 Due to the court's recognisition of particular severity of guilt, he will be unlikely to receive the usual chance for parole after 15 years and spent his sentence in preventive detention.
 Additionally, he was required to make four compensation payment to the families of the victims, totalling 47,000 euro.
 The court ultimately argued in favour of the defence following a psychiatric evaluation and decided that the right-wing material could not be determined to be case relevant, saying that the perpetrator's digital footprint in regards to searches with right-wing extremist content was "in per mille" range when stretched over the past decade.
 Instead, the judge found reason to believe that Szalla's "unstable early home life", referring to the separation of his parents and regular moves during his childhood, resulted in him becoming a loner with a "lack of direction", which the court believed contributed to his mental instability.